iOS ≥ 12 Adds “APP Notification Settings Page” Shortcut in User’s “Settings” (Swift)

-Besides turning off notifications from the system, give users other options
+Besides turning off notifications from the system, users have other options.

 Following the previous three articles: